PaloAltoNetworks/cdl-decompress-proxy-sentinel-ingest/README.md

-# Proxy template to decompress data from CDL for ingestiong into Cortex Data Lake
+# Proxy template to decompress data from CDL for ingestion into Azure Sentinel

 ## Deploy a Python (Flask) web app to Azure App Service - Sample Application